apache/airflow/CONTRIBUTING.rst

 Backport providers packages
 ---------------------------

-**NOTE:** In case of problems with installation / development of backport packages check `troubleshooting installing backport packages <https://github .com/apache/airflow#troubleshooting-installing-backport-packages>`_.
+**NOTE:** In case of problems with installation / development of provider packages check `troubleshooting installing provider packages <https://github .com/apache/airflow#troubleshooting-installing-backport-packages>`_.

-Since we are developing new operators in the master branch, we prepared backport packages ready to be installed for Airflow 1.10.* series.
+Since we are developing new operators in the master branch, we prepared provider packages ready to be installed for Airflow 1.10.* series.
 Those backport operators (the tested ones) are going to be released in PyPi and we are going to maintain the list at `Backported providers package page <https://cwiki.apache.org/confluence/display/AIRFLOW/Backported+providers+packages+for+Airflow+1.10.*+series>`_